-The species in subparts 2 to 5 are designated as regulated invasive species.
+The species in subparts 2 to 6 are listed as regulated invasive species.

-The following aquatic plants are designated as regulated invasive species:
+The following aquatic plants are listed as regulated invasive species:

 Brazilian waterweed (Egeria densa) Planchon;